google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 # Does Service Worker Require us to Rethink How We Structure Apps?

 Service workers imply some subtle changes in application architecture.
-Rather than squashing all of your application into an HTML string, it can be beneficial to do things XHR-style.
+Rather than squashing all of your application into an HTML string, it can be beneficial to do things AJAX-style.
 This is where you have a shell (that is always cached and can always boot up without the network) and content that is refreshed regularly and managed separately.

 The implications of this split are large.
 On the first visit you can render content on the server and install the service worker on the client.
 On subsequent visits you need only request data.